kubicue/JFC/jonathan_figueroa_castro.md

 **Web Developer**

-[The Working World](http://theworkingworld.org), Brooklyn, NY, December 2012– September 2014.
+[The Working World](http://theworkingworld.org), Brooklyn, NY, Dec.
+2012– Sept.
+2014.

 Responsible for supporting and building new back-end fixtures to support cooperative loan platform that serve multiple business transactions in three countries where loan officers track loan events by using open source server apache.